jeyzer-community/jeyzer-demo/src/main/doc/README.txt

   -------

-  To demonstrate the time zone management, the Demo features is started in US/Pacific time zone and the Demo labors is started in IST time zone (Indian Standard Time).
+  To demonstrate the time zone management, the Demo features is started in US/Pacific time zone and the Demo labors is started in the GMT time zone.
+  Those settings define therefore the recording time zones.

+  The display time zone is set by default in the profiles : the Demo features profile is using the US/Central time zone and the Demo labors is using the IST time zone (Indian Standard Time).

-  The JZR report must therefore display the times in the right time zone, indicating the source ("Process") and time zone id.
+  The JZR report must therefore display the times in the right display time zone, indicating the source ("User selected", "Profile" or "Process") and time zone id.

+  Those time zone details are available in the Session Details sheet of any JZR report.

   Release Notes